The Resolution Property via Azumaya Algebras: Introduction

-Our strategy is to use the process of rigidification to reduce to the case of a stack with generically trivial stabilizers.
-However, this process forces us to consider the case of gerbes.
-To deal with this difficulty we prove new results on the surjectivity of the Brauer map:
+In fact, our methods produce stronger results (see Theorems \ref{tamerigidification}, \ref{ResSurface}, and \ref{BrOrbisurface}).
+The strategy is to use the process of rigidification to reduce to the case of a stack with generically trivial stabilizers.
+In this setting, we are able to use formal-local methods to construct enough vector bundles.
+However, rigidification forces us to consider the case of gerbes.
+To deal with tame Artin gerbes we use non-abelian cohomology to further reduce the problem to finding Azumaya algebras.
+Then we generalize an argument of Gabber to prove: